dis-sg/dis-sg.github.io/_posts/2025-03-15-SATS-rebrand.md

 <figcaption>No subsidiary logos for now <a href="https://diabrands.com/case-studies/sats/" target="_blank">(Source)</a></figcaption>
 </figure>

-Online, SATS continues to use curves, adopting a sleek, tech-ish feel to its brand applications such as festive ecards.
+Online, SATS continues to use curves, adopting a sleek, tech-ish feel to its brand applications such as <a href="https://www.linkedin.com/feed/update/urn:li:activity:7280070259598893056/" target="_blank">festive ecards</a>.

-<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7278293522640728064?compact=1" height="399" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

 <figure>
 <img src="https://i.imgur.com/Fbegqsg.jpg" alt="SATS social media">